Red buckeye (Aesculus pavia)

 Click on terms for botanical definitions.

-Red buckeye typically flowers in late winter through spring.
+Red buckeye is a deciduousunderstory shrub or small tree that typically flowers in late winter through spring.
 It is one of the first of the red tubular flowering plants to bloom each year, and is an important food source for returning hummingbirds and butterflies.
 It occurs naturally in moist and calcareous hammocks, slope forests, and upland hardwood forests.

 Family: Sapindaceae (Soapberry family)